Brexit poised to become reality — after Britain’s final, mad dash to the finish line

 It was a speech Johnson has been giving since he won the 2019 election in a landslide, under the banner “Get Brexit Done.”

-Keir Starmer, the leader of the Labour Party, called the deal thin and flawed and worried aloud that it would result in businesses facing “an avalanche of checks.”
+Keir Starmer, leader of the Labour Party, called the deal thin and flawed and worried aloud that it would result in businesses facing “an avalanche of checks.”

 But Starmer said Labour was backing the legislation because it did not have any other option.
 It was a binary choice, he said, and a far better thing than leaving the bloc with no deal.